 Visit Budle Bay from Bamburgh

 This easy circular walk from Bamburgh to Budle way takes in part of the Lindisfarne National Nature Reserve, a bird sanctuary.
-You’ll want to visit at low tide to see the huge mudflats, it is also renowned for stunning sunset views.
+You’ll want to do the Bamburgh to Budle Bay circular walk at low tide to see the huge mudflats, it is also renowned for stunning sunset views.
+You can check the tide times Bamburgh here.
 The four-mile (in total) ((6.4 kilometres) easy walk is described in detail here.

 Things to do near Bamburgh